thirumurthis/Learnings/vagrantdetails.md

       # config.vm.synced_folder "../data", "/vagrant_data"
     ```
 Above *config.vm.synced_folder* should be uncommented.
  - The first parameter **"../data"** - is the directory that needs to be synced in host (windows) machine.
   - The folder "data" should be created one level above the folder where Vagrantfile config is present.
  - The second parameter **"/vagrant_data"** will be at the root level of the vagrant box.

 use the *> vagrant reload* command to reload the Vagrant box (command is combination of halt & up)

-Once the box is up, use *> vagrant ssh* to connect to the box, and at the root level should be able to see /vagrant_data with the data synced.
+ - Once the box is up,
+ - use *> vagrant ssh* to connect to the box
-    - if the data directory has files it will be synced automatically.
+ - at the root level, a folder /vagrant_data should be created with the ../data synced automaticall.

 **Note:**
       - The host (windows) machine Vagrantfile config, will be sync'ed in the vagrant box at root level under */vagrant* folder.